-“We don’t make mistakes, just happy little accidents.” with this approach to his life and paintings, a true inspiration, Bob Ross was a famous television painter famous for his calm and wholesome nature with his skill to make painting fantastic landscape pictures look like an absolute walk in the park and his permed hair.
+“We don’t make mistakes, just happy little accidents.” with this approach to his life and paintings, a true inspiration, Bob Ross was a famous television painter, famous for his calm and wholesome nature with his skill to make painting fantastic landscape pictures look like an absolute walk in the park and his permed hair.
 A little happy tree here, a big fluffy cloud there, majestic mountains with snow on top and here you go!
 A fantastic painting in less than 30 minutes!
-Aired over 31 seasons and a total of 403 episodes, he made his show named “The joy of painting” world famous by making a landscape painting in a standard half-hour tv slot and the way he showed it, was perfect, fast and easy!
-Let’s know about Bob Ross’s painting techniques.
+Aired over 31 seasons and a total of 403 episodes, he made his show named “The Joy of Painting” world famous by making a landscape painting in a standard half-hour tv slot and the way he showed it, was perfect, fast and easy!
+Let’s learn about Bob Ross’s painting techniques.

 Commendable Works Of Bob Ross

 Ross developed an interest in painting while serving in the military and sold paintings of the Alaskan landscape to tourists.
 In 1981 he retired from the military and took out private painting lessons with Alexander, eventually taking the place of his teacher on PBS.

 “Northern Lights”, “Ocean Sunrise”, “Mountain Summit”, “Sunset Aglow” and “Tropical Seascape” are some recommendable works of Bob Ross.

 Ross used a “wet-on-wet” oil painting technique, also known as “Alla prima” over a thin base layer of wet paint.
 The painting could go ahead without first drying.
 This technique used a limited selection of tools.
 Applying coats of paints on top of each other, allowing them to mix and blend allowed him to paint a whole mighty mountain and its surrounding areas in around 25 minutes.